In ochre river valleys afoot steep white mesas the Limns,

 Narrative Language

-time bond and understand each other better. well no, the echo makes that
+limns who have never met have a hard time communicating, but over time bond and understand each other better. well no, the echo makes that unnecessary? what then

 symbolic language, narrative language, circumstantial language